The Role of Categories in Online Store SEO: How Categories Drive Converting Traffic

 Semantic Content Collection: From "What We Sell" to Real Demand in Google

 To ensure SEO for online store categories increases organic traffic, the structure shouldn't be based on "how it's convenient in the admin panel," but rather on how Ukrainian users search for products on Google.
 We start with a basic list: product types, brands, characteristics, purposes ("for home," "for cars"), price segments, and seasonality.
-Then we expand the semantics using Google Search Console (if a website already exists), Google suggestions, competitors, and keyword research tools.
+Then, we expand the semantics using Google Search Console (if a website already exists), Google suggestions, competitors, and keyword research tools.
+It's important to immediately eliminate "junk" queries: informational queries that don't lead to a purchase (these are best relegated to a blog), queries outside the product range, and duplicates of different languages/transliterations if they're not needed in landing pages.

 "Semantics is not a list of keywords, but a map of intentions: what a person wants to buy, compare, or choose."